latracal/wpgrigora-docs/docs/blocks/advanced-group.md

 **Gradient** : Here we can display two more colors in smooth transition.
 Gradient is available in two types i.e. linear and Radial.
 Angles can also be changed.

 **Image** : Here we can add images to the background.
 We can also add overlay of color or gradient using Colorpicker or Color palette.
+We can also toggle on fixed button to fix the in background.

 ### Hover